 History of Fort Gilkicker

-Fort Gilckicker was built between 1863 and 1871 as part of Prime Minister Lord Palmerstone’s fortifications of Portsmouth Harbour against the French.
+Fort Gilkicker was built between 1863 and 1871 as part of Prime Minister Lord Palmerstone’s fortifications of Portsmouth Harbour against the French.
 The building is semi-circular and faces out towards the Solent.
-It contains twenty two gun casements, protected 14 feet thick granite walls.
+It contains twenty two gun casements, protected by 14 feet thick granite walls.
 During WWII, the guns were moved onto the roof as the threat of invasion came from the sky.
-The Fort was disarmed in 1956 and as used for storage until 1999.
+The Fort was disarmed in 1956 and used for storage until 1999.

 Fort Gilkicker is seen and signposted clearly from the road.
 Access to the beach nearby is a popular spot for dog-walkers.
 At the front of the Fort are the main doors with a hand painted “Fort Gilkicker” sign above.
 Tall fences and barbed wire surround the Fort.
 In previous visits there had been a security hut with guard present.
 However on this trip it seemed that the security was no longer present and entry was easy- through a hole in the fencing.